-Coffee begins to lose its freshness as soon as it is done roasting, and is at its peak in the first few days after it is roasted.
-Ground coffee is best when consumed within one to two weeks of roasting.
-Whole beans are best within one month of roasting.
+Coffee begins to lose its freshness immediately after roasting; the flavor peaks in the following few days.
+Ground coffee tastes best consumed within one to two weeks of roasting, whole beans within one month.
 Here are some tips for keeping your coffee at its tastiest:

-- To keep your coffee fresh, buy just-roasted coffee often, in quantities that will only last you one to two weeks, and then store your coffee properly.
+- Buy just-roasted coffee often, in quantities to last one to two weeks, and then store it properly.

-- If you want to buy a larger quantity of coffee, store the bulk of it tightly sealed in an airtight container in a cool, dark area and keep a smaller quantity in another container for daily use.
-Only open the larger container to refill the smaller container.
-Storing coffee this way will reduce air exposure for the bulk of the coffee.
+- Store larger quantities of coffee tightly sealed in an airtight container in a cool, dark area, keeping a smaller quantity in another container for daily use.
+Open the larger container only when you need to refill the smaller container.
+This reduces air exposure for the bulk of the coffee.

 Ground Coffee vs. Whole Beans

-Ground coffee has much more surface area than whole beans, so it goes bad much faster.
-If you have the time, energy, and equipment, it's ideal to grind your own coffee beans each morning.
+Ground coffee, with its higher proportion of surface area, goes stale more quickly than whole beans.
+If you have the time, energy, and equipment, grind your own coffee beans each morning.
 If you're not ready to take on that level of commitment, you can still have delicious fresh coffee if you use whole beans within a month of roasting and ground beans within two weeks of roasting.

-For the ultimate in fresh, delicious coffee, you can buy, roast, and grind your own green coffee beans.
-Green coffee beans are available from many of the better coffee retailers out there.
-Green beans store much better and longer than roasted coffee beans.
-If green coffee beans are stored as outlined above, they can stay fresh for over a year!
+If you're a coffee connoisseur, you might want to try buying, roasting, and grinding your own green coffee beans.
+Green coffee beans are often available from high-end coffee retailers.
+Green beans store better and last longer than roasted coffee beans; stored properly, they can stay fresh for more than a year.

 With a little work, you can roast green coffee beans at home and then grind them as needed for the freshest coffee possible.